 The Channellock 5-Piece Pliers Set gives every indication of maintaining the quality we have come to expect from this brand.
 The large tongue and groove pliers, which a lot of us call channellocks, are the best of their kind in the test.
 They also have the widest size range, making them a must for gripping pipes during plumbing projects.
 The slip joint pliers and diagonal cutters also top the list, with the latter cutting through plastic and wire quietly and efficiently without sending shrapnel across the room.
 The needle nose pliers have the narrowest tip in the lineup, making them great for tight spots and precision work.
 All offer smooth action with little to no play.
 Long handles with a vinyl sheath provide ample leverage.

-This plier set is superb, but that's about all you'll get — and you're paying for it.
+This plier set is excellent, but that's about all you'll get — and you're paying for it.
 The extra money will buy tools that work better, make your life easier, and last longer.
 They may save you money over time.
 They will save you grief.
 You will have to round out the rest of your tool kit — hammer, screwdrivers, sockets, hexes, etc. — on your own.
-If you need pliers, look no further.
+In that case, should your projects require a plethora of various tools, the Crescent 180-Piece Professional Tool Set offers more of what you need.
+But if you need pliers, look no further.
 It's hard to imagine these failing, as each tool is top-quality.
-This plier set is ideal for anyone looking to build a kit to last a lifetime.
-But if your projects require a multitude of various tools, the Crescent 180-Piece Professional Tool Set offers more of what you need.
+If you're looking to build a kit to last a lifetime, this plier set is for you.

 Case Type: Plastic case | Uses: Basic household projects